What is physician dispensing?

 Physician Dispensing Benefits for Patients

 There are many benefits to physician dispensing.
 For the patient, the biggest benefit is improved health and convenience.
+Studies have shown that millions of patients skip filling their prescriptions each and every year.
 The convenience benefit is easy to understand.
 Instead of needing to find a pharmacy that has the correct medication, going to that pharmacy, submitting a prescription, and waiting for it to be filled, a patient can simply get the medicine that he or she needs from his or her doctor during the same visit in which that medicine is prescribed.

 Health benefits for the patient stem directly from the increased convenience.
 A recent study in the Annals of Internal Medicine found that over 30% of prescriptions were never filled (and approximately 50% of chronic disease medications are not taken as prescribed).
 That results in (according to an estimate in the same study) approximately 10% of all hospital visits and nearly 125,000 deaths.
 These are truly astronomical (yet well-researched) figures showing the extent of the problem that physician dispensing aims to solve.